IrfanBaqui/apijam/Labs/Appendix/API Security - Securing APIs with OAuth -3-legged/README.md

 	![image alt text](./media/image_13.jpg)

-* Click on the API proxy that you created in "API Design : Create a Reverse Proxy with OpenAPI Specification" lab.
+* Click on the Employee API proxy that you created in the previous labs.

 * Click on the **Develop** tab.
 Select **PreFlow** from the sidebar under **Proxy Endpoints** section